pyetras/RoboND-Kinematics-Project/writeup.md

 I've used a quaternion to a rotation matrix implementation I've found online to be able to work on the solution on a computer without ROS installed.

+I've found Jupyter notebook's interactive widgets useful for testing forward kinematics (see 'computations.ipynb' Forward Kinematics Playground).

+![playground][playground]

+The error between desired and computed EE position is small, less than 0.00001 on average.
+See the last section of `computations.ipynb` for code.